 Things were going great in San Diego!
 I loved my job and all the outdoor activities San Diego had to offer.
 Then in the summer of 2005, I started getting intermittent episodes of dizziness, headaches, and nausea.
 I had an excuse for each symptom and would push through the symptoms to function everyday.
 I have always been the kind of guy who likes to push his physical limits.
 I learned how to swim just so I could go surfing and do triathlons.
 I completed 2 sprint triathlons and a half marathon in 2005.
 Like many other single men, I moved to the West coast from the Midwest in the hopes of finding a sweet job, an active lifestyle, and a nice girl.

 Nothing could have prepared me for the news I was about to receive.
 Brain cancer/tumors are pretty rare when compared to other types of cancer.
 On September 10th 2005, I found out I had a huge brain tumor, a meningioma the size of a golf ball, on the tentorial membrane at the base of my brain between my brain stem and my cerebellum.
 The brainstem controls basic/unconscious body functions like heart rate, breathing, and facial/tongue movements.
 The cerebellum controls coordination and fine motor skills.
 Pretty important stuff at risk!
 I have a lot of friends here in San Diego, but I wanted to be with my family.
 The first people I called when I found out were my “Mommy” and “Papa”!
 I finally realized how much I loved my family.
+I had to talk to my brother separately once I figured out what was going on!
+The rest of my family and friends were informed once I “digested” the news!
 In the following months: I had brain surgery to have the tumor removed; radiation therapy to get rid of the remains; Speech, occupational,and physical therapy for all the physical and mental impairments I was left with after the surgery.
 I was receiving rehab at the hospital where I used to work.
 In a strange twist, the people I used to work side by side with were now working with me as a patient!

 I have accomplished a lot in the past few years, but I’ve always felt out of place.
 Where did I belong in the survivorship community?
 I didn’t technically have “cancer”, but that “benign” tumor hit me pretty hard.
 (Actually “non-malignant” brain tumor is the correct term.
 There is no such thing as a “benign” brain tumor.
 Look up the definition of “benign.”)
 It didn’t knock me out, so it’s my turn to retaliate and go on “the offensive“!
 That word has a loaded meaning… hee hee hee… mAss Kickers Foundation is a community of ALL people affected by tumors or cancer (survivors and our loved ones) that want to fight back against these horrible diseases!
 Sharing our Knowledge, Promoting Unity, and Supporting Research is how we will Empower ourselves in this epic battle!
 (Use the K.U.R.E.)